USEPA/useeio-widgets/charts/charts.md

 Once built, the `build` folder contains example HTML files that demonstrate the usage of these widgets.
 [View&nbsp;examples](https://model.earth/io/build/)

+**io/build/api folder is already populated from the staging server**

-To view these examples locally, you'll need some data that you can download from the Staging instance of the [USEEIO API](https://github.com/USEPA/USEEIO_API) via the following:
+To view widget examples locally, we've download from the Staging instance of the [USEEIO API](https://github.com/USEPA/USEEIO_API) via the following:

-**Sandbox test server (staging)**

-The following is returning a 404 error (on Nov 11, 2020).
-Instead copy the priot "build/app" folder into the new build folder.

 ```
 npm run download -- --endpoint https://smmtool.app.cloud.gov/api
 ```
-This will mirror the static data of the Staging API into the `build/api` folder in two folders: USEEIO and GAUSEEIO.
-The second folder contains data for Georgia, the first state using the USEEIO model.
+The command above mirrors the static data from the Staging API into the `build/api` folder in two folders: USEEIO and GAUSEEIO (and a third for upcoming v2 data).
+The GAUSEEIO folder contains data for Georgia.

-Sometimes you may need to run a second time to populate build/api/GAUSEEIO/demands table.
+Sometimes we have to run the command above a second time to populate build/api/GAUSEEIO/demands table.
 (Aug 2020)

 Note: Every 90 days the staging server requires a reboot, email the [contact person](https://github.com/USEPA/USEEIO_API/wiki/People#Contact) to restart.
 If the '/api' address returns 404, you can use the staging